 Mandated reporters are identified under Minnesota Statutes 626.5572.16 and are required to report suspected maltreatment of a vulnerable adult immediately to the Minnesota Adult Abuse Reporting Center (MAARC).
 DHS offers Online Mandated Reporter Training on the state’s Vulnerable Adult Act, including who is a vulnerable adult, the definitions of maltreatment, and the reporting duties of mandated reporters.
 It is also available to any interested person.

 The Social Services Information System (SSIS) is the statewide electronic records system used by APS.
-PartnerLink, the Minnesota Department of Human Services’ (DHS) website for county and tribal agencies, has information regarding SSIS Adult Protection Worker Training.
-PartnerLink materials include prerequisites, registration information, SSIS Adult Protection Worker class schedule, and training resources.
+PartnerLink, the Minnesota Department of Human Services’ (DHS) website for county and tribal agencies, has information regarding SSIS Adult Protection training and SSIS Essentials eLearning training courses.
+PartnerLink materials include prerequisites, registration information, SSIS Adult Protection training class schedule and training resources.